Club Meeting – September 26th, 2013 – Rule of Law Project

 – Governments and their officials are bound by the law,

-– Citizens are actively engaged in making laws that
+– Citizens are actively engaged in making laws that govern them,

 – Laws are fairly and equally applied to everyone, and